 The key management personnel of the Academy comprise the Trustees and the senior management team as listed on page 1.
-The total amount of employee benefits (including employer pension contributions and employer national insurance contributions) received by key management personnel for their services to the Academy was £709,903 (2020 £793,394).
+The total amount of key management personnel benefits (including employer pension contributions and employer national insurance contributions) received by key management personnel for their services to the Academy was £638,147 (2021 - £709,903).

-12. Related Party Transactions- Trustees' remuneration and expenses
+10. Trustee's remuneration and expenses

 One or more Trustees has been paid remuneration or has received other benefits from an employment with the Academy.
 The principal and other staff Trustees only receive remuneration in respect of services they provide undertaking the roles of principal and staff members under their contracts of employment.
-The value of Trustees' remuneration and other benefits was as follows:
+The value of Trustee's remuneration and other benefits was as follows: